ScheerleJo/SevDeskServer/RoadMap.md

 - [ ] Recreate Frontend in React
 - [ ] sorting for different criterias (maybe with arrows next to column-heading) (either sort in react-Table or in sorting.js in backend)

-- [ ] Set SaveData Path in FileSaveDialog
+- [ ] Set SaveData Path in FileSaveDialog or use default download folder from browser, since its running on a dedicated server and not on the client machines
 - [ ] Create some form of indicator, if the Server is doing something or not (Loadingbar, rotating Circle, ...)
 - [ ] Make Latex Template bindings in admin Panel (let user create own bindings to the template shortcuts)